nnguyen90/workshop/WS02/readme.md

 Population of Canada: 282439
 ```

-Implement this program in 3 modules called `popReport`, `File` and `Population` that can accomplish the above task.
+Implement this program in 2 modules called `File` and `Population` that can accomplish the above task.

 ***You may freely use/copy any logic or code needed from the LAB section!***